 The Department is presenting its FY 2015 Statement of Net Cost and related footnotes aligned to the DHS FY 2014-2018 Strategic Plan.
 The FY 2014 Statement of Net Cost and related footnotes are aligned to the FY 2012-2016 Strategic Plan, which was in effect in FY 2014.
 Accordingly, the Department is not presenting the FY 2015 and FY 2014 Statements of Net Cost and related footnotes comparatively.
-Note 1.B, Basis of Presentation, shows the relationship between the Department's five missions and the focus area in the DHS FY 2014-2018 Strategic Plan and the major missions presented in the Statements of Net Cost and related footnotes.
+Note 1.B, Basis of Presentation of the FY 2015 DHS AFR, shows the relationship between the Department's five missions and the focus area in the DHS FY 2014-2018 Strategic Plan and the major missions presented in the Statements of Net Cost and related footnotes.

 Foster a Safe and Secure Homeland, includes strategic plan missions 1, Prevent Terrorism and Enhance Security; 2, Secure and Manage Our Borders; and 4, and Safeguard and Secure Cyberspace.
 This major mission involves the security and prevention aspects of the DHS strategic plan, representing 59 percent of the Department's net cost.
 Strengthen National Preparedness and Resilience is mission 5 of the strategic plan and represents 21 percent of total net costs.
 Enforce and Administer Our Immigration Laws is mission 3 of the strategic plan and represents 13 percent of total net costs.
-Mature and Strengthen Homeland Security is the focus area of the DHS strategic plan and represents 7 percent of the
+Mature and Strengthen Homeland Security is the focus area of the DHS strategic plan and represents 7 percent of the Department's net cost.
+Note 23 in the Financial Information section of the FY 2015 DHS AFR shows costs by responsibility segment aligned to the major missions.

 3 The Department is not presenting the FY 2015 and FY 2014 Statements of Net Cost and related footnotes comparatively.
 Accordingly, only FY 2015 information is presented on this chart.
-For additional information, see Note 1.B, Basis of Presentation, in the Financial Information section.
+For additional information, see Note 1.B, Basis of Presentation, in the Financial Information section of the FY 2015 DHS AFR.